Textswap/Textswap/index.md

 <img src="Images/listing.png" width="750px">

-The tab set up to make listings would allow you to specify the subject, title, price, and any other options that might be important descriptors for a textbook, like the condition.
-Then, it would allow you to set a description where you would add any other notes.
-This would be things such as the price, or if you're looking for an exchange, or even details like notes scribbled in the margins of the textbook.
+The tab set up to make listings would allow you to specify the subject, title, price, and any other options that might be important descriptors for a textbook, like the condition or other important factors.

 <img src="Images/adminpage.png" width="750px">

-### Commenting on a listing

-The tab for sorting through listings would also be where you purchase the textbooks.
-You could filter the different listings by the specifications listed above such as condition, price, subject, and title.
-Then, via the ability to comment on posts you could contact the seller and attempt to make a deal with them.
-This would allow for haggling, or for getting more specific details from the owner of the textbook.
-Then, once something is settled you could work out the method of payment and how you would recieve the textbook.

 ## Milestones